jonghoxxshin/NFLBreakout/README.md

 ### Known Bugs
 One known issue occurs when detecting a ball and brick collision.
 We detect whether the ball and brick have a side-side collision or top-bottom collision in order to allow the ball to bounce more naturally (solely negating x velocities if the ball hits the side of the brick, and solely negating y velocities if the ball hits the top or bottom of the brick).
 This however is done in CollisionHandler.java in such a way that 2 potential bugs emerged.
 First, if the ball hits near the top or bottom corner of one of the blocks but still hits a side such that the top part of the ball is above the top part of the block or the bottom part of the ball is below the bottom part of the block, it registers this as a top-bottom collision instead of a side collision.
 This therefore changes the y direction as opposed to the x direction, which causes the ball to still remain in contact with the block leading to more detected collisions and eventually a block destruction as opposed to simply a bounce back.
 Second, if the ball hits between 2 blocks, touching both at the same time, then the directions switch twice, negating each change.
 Therefore, the ball continues to move in the same original direction destroying both bricks instead of bouncing back.
+Known bugs include not being able to replace the current score text file with a new one that is produced after beating the game.
 ### Notes
 We made the entire game football themed to differentiate from other breakout games.
 Additionally, we added the nfl theme music to play while the game is being played in order to add more feeling to the game scene.
 Creating the two abstractions that were created (for TestGame and powerUp classes) did lead to fewer if/else if statement in those classes, but did not do away with all of these statements.
 This is due to the fact that these statements were still needed in order to determine which specific subclass should be initialized based on the randomly generated powerUp type in Brick.java and based on the current level in breakout.java.
 I believe there might be a way to avoid these statements, but was unsure of how to do so overall.